talebirad/SIWO/README.md

 for [lswl_plus.py]:
 --outlier         If outliers need to merge into communities (y/n).
 Default is 'y'.
 --overlap         If overlapping communities need to be detected (y/n).
 Default is 'n'.

+for [lswl_plus_weighted.py]
+--outlier         If outliers need to merge into communities (y/n).
+Default is 'y'.
+--overlap         If overlapping communities need to be detected (y/n).
+Default is 'n'.
+--mean_function	  'min', 'arithmetic', 'geometric', or 'harmonic' averaging.
+Default is 'geometric'.
 ```

 #### Examples